Slamy/Wiki_MiSTer/Cores-that-use-SDRAM.md

-Here is a thorough list of cores that may take advantage of or require an SDRAM Add-On Board in order to function.
-If a core is not listed, it does not require nor take advantage of the SDRAM Add-On Board†:
+Here is a thorough list of Cores that may take advantage of or require an SDRAM Add-On Board in order to function.
+If a Core is not listed, it does not require nor take advantage of the SDRAM Add-On Board†:
 ## Service Cores
 | Name | SDRAM Speed (MHz) | SDRAM Required? | Comments |
 |:---:|:---:|:---:|:---:|